britishredcrosssociety/resilience-index-book/02-technical.Rmd

 * Ambulance (2013/14)
 * Outpatient (2011)

-For the surveys taken these were averaged, weighted by the number of people who responded of each of the services (noting these weightings may not be reflective of the respective sizes of the services provided by each Trust).
+For the surveys taken these were averaged, weighted by the number of people who responded of each of the services, noting these weightings may not be reflective of the respective sizes of the services provided by each Trust.
 Some of the Trusts had no survey responses, as they may not have provided the services asked about in the surveys.
-For this a similar approach of re-calculating proportions as [here](#dealing-with-not-all-trusts-providing-data) was taken.
+For this a similar approach of re-calculating proportions to [here](#dealing-with-not-all-trusts-providing-data) was taken.

-### Summary of methods
+#### Summary of methods

 | Indicator | Geography level of data  |  Mapping steps |  Normalised at LAD level |
 |---|---|---|---|